SkoolNotes/Taproot/2020HIST201/KBxDayOne.md

 - Why does war exist?
 Are they products of failure in other realms or logical products of global systems?
-    - war has heavy economic benifits -- war is heaviliy profitable.
+    - war has heavy economic benifits -- war is heaviliy profitable
     - war for resources, war for morality -- "this is right, and we will fight for it!"
+		- I missed this: war for social cohession? whats the broader catagory?
 	- also war for resources disuised as war for morality